Saidal: History

 Saidal was created in April 1982 following the restructuring of the Algerian Central Pharmacy.
 In 1985, it changed its name to become Saidal.

-In 1989, Saidal became an economic public company, one of the first national company to acquire the status of joint stock company in 1993.
-In 1997, Saidal was transformed into an industrial group, which Biotic, Pharmal and Antibiotical were attached.
+In 1989, Saidal became an economic public company, one of the first national companies to acquire the status of joint stock company in 1993.
+In 1997, Saidal was transformed into an industrial group to which Biotic, Pharmal, and Antibiotical were attached.

 In March 2022, the group announced the launch of its first bioequivalence center called "Equival".